wesleycamargo/azure-docs.pt-br/articles/virtual-machines/virtual-machines-linux-redhat-create-upload-vhd.md

         ResourceDisk.EnableSwap=y
         ResourceDisk.SwapSizeMB=2048    ## NOTE: set this to whatever you need it to be.

-14. Cancele o registro da assinatura (se necessário) executando o seguinte comando:
+14. Unregister the subscription (if necessary) by running the following command:

         # sudo subscription-manager unregister

-15. Execute os comandos a seguir para desprovisionar a máquina virtual e prepará-la para provisionamento no Azure:
+15. Run the following commands to deprovision the virtual machine and prepare it for provisioning on Azure:

         # sudo waagent -force -deprovision
         # export HISTSIZE=0
         # logout

-16. Clique em **Ação** -> Desligar no Gerenciador do Hyper-V. Agora, seu VHD Linux está pronto para ser carregado no Azure.
+16. Click **Action > Shut Down** in Hyper-V Manager.
+Your Linux VHD is now ready to be uploaded to Azure.

-### <a id="rhel7xhyperv"> </a>Preparar uma máquina virtual RHEL 7.1/7.2 do Gerenciador do Hyper-V###
+### <a name="<a-id="rhel7xhyperv">-</a>prepare-a-rhel-7.1/7.2-virtual-machine-from-hyper-v-manager###"></a><a id="rhel7xhyperv"> </a>Prepare a RHEL 7.1/7.2 virtual machine from Hyper-V Manager###

-1. No Gerenciador do Hyper-V, selecione a máquina virtual.
+1. In Hyper-V Manager, select the virtual machine.

-2. Clique em **Conectar** para abrir a janela do console para a máquina virtual.
+2. Click **Connect** to open a console window for the virtual machine.

-3. Crie um arquivo chamado **rede** no diretório `/etc/sysconfig/` que contém o seguinte texto:
+3. Create a file named **network** in the `/etc/sysconfig/` directory that contains the following text:

         NETWORKING=yes
         HOSTNAME=localhost.localdomain

-4. Crie um arquivo chamado **ifcfg-eth0** no diretório `/etc/sysconfig/network-scripts/` que contém o seguinte texto:
+4. Create a file named **ifcfg-eth0** in the `/etc/sysconfig/network-scripts/` directory that contains the following text:

         DEVICE=eth0
         ONBOOT=yes